Connecting to the University VPN

 You may have noticed that there are several wireless networks available at Lancaster University, perhaps you've never been sure which is the best to use.

 On the official university wireless network, you'll probably see four wireless networks.
-The best one of these to use is the
+The best one of these to use is the eduroam wireless network.

 Why is it the best network to use?

-eduroam is that it is a secured wireless network, but on a Macintosh, you can also set your computer to automatically connect to the eduroam network whenever your computer is in range and log into it.
+The main reason that you should use eduroam is that it is a secured wireless network, but on a Macintosh, you can also set your computer to automatically connect to the eduroam network whenever your computer is in range and log into it.
 In comparison, the lancaster network does not encrypt your network data so someone could potentially listen in to anything you send over the network.
 You'll also find that the lancaster network wants you to log into it regularly, and doesn't always work well with Safari.

 How do I set it up?

-There are a few very simple steps
+There are a few very simple steps to set up the eduroam network:

 1) Load up the Internet Connect program from the Applications menu